 The Washington Senators were the home of this pitching great for the entirety of his professional baseball career.
 Affectionately known as “Big Train,” Johnson hurled 110 complete-game shutouts in his career, which remains the most in major-league history and a mark that will never be broken.

 The two-time MVP is the only pitcher in big league history to amass more than 400 victories and strike out more than 3,500 hitters in a single campaign.
 The most successful teams in the National Football League

 “Stan the Man” was a legendary baseball batter who was one of the finest and most consistent hitters in baseball history.
 Despite serving in World War II, he played his whole 22-season MLB career with the St Louis Cardinals, where he established himself as a cultural hero both during and after his MLB career.
 During his time with the Cardinals, Musial led them to three World Series championships (1942, 1944, and 1946), while also earning three MVP honors (1943, 1946, and 1948).
 At the end of his retirement, he owned or shared 17 major league records, 29 National League records, and nine All-Star Game records, among other accomplishments.

 Musial was awarded with the Presidential Medal of Freedom by President Barack Obama in February 2011.

 Cobb was an outspoken bigot, an unrepentant racist who habitually sharpened his spikes in order to maximize the possible hurt he might cause to opponents; he was the baseball villain.
 Despite his unpopularity, Cobb still has the greatest hitting average in the game, with a.366 mark, and he has never had a season in which he batted below.316.
-Cobb played 22 seasons for the Detroit Tigers, where he set multiple MLB records during his career.
-He was named to the All-Star team in 2004.
+Cobb broke multiple records at the MLB throughout his career and spent 22 seasons with the Detroit Tigers.
 In his final six seasons with the franchise, he served as its player-manager, and he completed his career with the Philadelphia Athletics.